robindotis/contented/pages/docs.md

 ---
-title: DIY CMS Docs
+title: Contented Docs
 date: 2025-01-19 12:00:00
 ---

-## Documentation for DC
+## Documentation for Contented

 Base on this: https://docs.bearblog.dev/

-### Why DC?
+### Why Contented?

 > Let a hundred blogging tools bloom; let a hundred schools of thought blog.
 >
 > -- With apologies to <cite>[Mao Zedong](https://en.wikipedia.org/wiki/Hundred_Flowers_Campaign)</cite>

-The idea behind DC is encourage you to build, host and manage your own blog rather use one of the common free or paid for blogging services.
-In addition if it breaks your dependence on the big social media companies, all the better.
+The idea behind Contented is to encourage building, hosting and managing independent blogs over the use one of the common blogging services.

 Why yet another blogging tool?
-Because the more independent tools the more freedom of expression there is and the more ways of thinking are encouraged.
+Because the more independent tools, the more means of expression there is are and the more ways of thinking are encouraged.

-DC is not a service.
+Contented is not a service.
 It is an imperfect blogging tool.
-It is not intended for those who want to get started with their blog right now.
-Rather it is designed for those who are willing to get their hands covered in cyber dirt.
-You don't need to have any coding knowledge to use this blogging software.
-If you follow the manual, it will work.
-You will though need a good dose of patience mixed with dollop of perseverance.
-Things will go wrong and you will have to figure out how.
+It is not intended for those who want to get started wrriting content right now.
+Rather it is designed for those who are willing to get their hands a little bit dirty.
+No coding knowledge is needed to start using Contented.
+The setup instructions are easy to follow and a new blog can be online in a couple of minutes.

+A good dose of patience mixed with sprinkle of perseverance will go a long way to in helping you personalise your blog.
+Things might go wrong, but you will fix problems in no time.

-If this is not you, perhaps you should try one of these alternative independent online blogging services:
+If this is you, [keep reading](#table-of-contents), if not, these alternative independent online blogging services are highly recommended:

 * [Bear Blog](https://bearblog.dev/)
 * [PIKA](https://pika.page/)